SAMHO

-The SAMHO is an Indian gun-launched anti-tank guided missile (ATGM) developed by the Armament Research and Development Establishment (ARDE) for the Arjun tanks of the Indian Army.
-Originally intended to be fired from the 120 mm rifled gun of Arjun, the DRDO plans to make it compatible with the T-90 tanks of the Indian Army, which have a 125 mm smoothbore gun.
+The SAMHO (or Semi-Active Mission Homing) is an Indian gun-launched anti-tank guided missile (ATGM) developed by the Armament Research and Development Establishment (ARDE) of DRDO for the Arjun tanks of the Indian Army under the Cannon Launched Missile Development Programme (CLMDP).
 The SAMHO has a high-explosive anti-tank (HEAT) tandem-charge warhead designed to defeat explosive reactive armour (ERA) protection of modern armoured vehicles and tanks.
 The SAMHO is a multi-purpose anti-armour guided missile effective against tanks and low flying attack helicopters.

-Overview
+Originally intended to be fired from the 120 mm rifled gun of Arjun, the DRDO plans to make it compatible with the T-90 tanks of the Indian Army, which have a 125 mm smoothbore gun.

+Development

 The development of SAMHO gun-launched anti-tank guided missile was announced in 2014.
-The SAMHO missile was developed under the Cannon Launched Missile Development Programme (CLMDP) by the ARDE lab of Defence Research and Development Organisation (DRDO) in association with High Energy Materials Research Laboratory (HEMRL) and Instruments Research and Development Establishment (IRDE).
+The SAMHO missile was developed under the Cannon Launched Missile Development Programme (CLMDP) by the Armament Research and Development Establishment (ARDE) and High Energy Materials Research Laboratory (HEMRL) under Armament and Combat Engineering (ACE) cluster along with Instruments Research and Development Establishment (IRDE) of Defence Research and Development Organisation (DRDO).
 The missile is intended to enhance the firepower of the indigenous Arjun tanks in service with the Indian Army.

+The missile has 2 modes of attack: the Top Attack Lifted Trajectory and the Direct (Flat) Trajectory.
+In the Top Attack mode the missile will have a range of 2-5 km enabling the missile to target the most vulnerable part of the target and avoiding most of its countermeasure systems.
+The Direct or Flat mode, with a range of 1.5-2 km, shall be used for rapid or immediate engagements at short notice in close proximity.

+On 2 February 2024, news reports suggested that DRDO has completed all trials for the missile and it is now ready for production.